 #4 Avoid light (when you can)

 Here’s an example for you.
 See the extremely bright light in the photo below?
 Believe it or not, but that’s actually the moon!
 Even though the moon seemed quite small and far away with my eye, with my GoPro night settings it came out so strong and bright it actually seems to have rays.
-So try your best not to get any other sources of light in your photo.
+So try your best not to get any other sources of light in your photo, even the moon.

 Additionally, as you can see from the photo above, the GoPro Hero has a very wide angle.
 You may be able to see the people in the far left of the shot?
 That’s due to the (incredible) wide angle of the GoPro.
-As far as I know, it is not possible to turn off the Wide Angle function when shooting in Night Lapse Mode (more about the exact GoPro camera settings for Northern Lights I used below).
+As far as I know, it is not possible to turn off the Wide Angle function when shooting in Night Lapse Mode, so unfortunately this is something we have to live with (for now).
+More about the exact GoPro camera settings for Northern Lights I used below.

 Patience is a virtue that I usually don’t possess, but I quickly learned that when it comes to Aurora photography I didn’t have much choice.
 The camera settings for Northern Lights I’m gonna share with you below involves using the Night Lapse Mode, which is a setting where your GoPro continues to take photos until you stop it yourself (or it runs out of battery).
 Thus, in order to get the best photos possible; leave your camera alone once you’ve got the settings right!

 Of course, it will take a little trial and error at first, to get the right spot for where you want to take the photos, where the wide angle doesn’t look off etc. But once you have it figured out, just leave your GoPro to do the work, and enjoy seeing the spectacular Northern Lights.